Early Introduction Protects Your Baby Against Food Allergies

 - Enough - A baby’s body needs 2g of protein each time to properly learn to tolerate a food.
 If you mumble, your baby will not hear your words to learn them.
 If you give a baby teensy amounts of a food, their immune system may not learn to tolerate it.

-- Often - A baby’s body needs regular training, 2-3 times a week, until their first birthday to learn to tolerate a food.
+- Often - A baby’s body needs regular training (at least weekly) until their first birthday to learn to tolerate a food.
 If you say a word to your baby one time, they will not learn it.
 Babies learn by repetition, so let me repeat: a single serving is not enough, even if you don’t see an allergic reaction.

 Should Everyone Have a Plan for Early Allergen Introduction?